Already have a Hubbub account? Sign in.

 Create a Hubbub account

-In January 2019, five UMBC Engineers without Borders students will travel to Costa Rica for a second water quality assessment trip.
+In the spring of 2019, five UMBC Engineers without Borders students will travel to Costa Rica for a second water quality assessment trip.
 Students will collect information needed to design a water storage tank for about 70 people in the San Rafael de Arancibia community.

 To make this trip a success, we need to raise $5,000.